CManning95/DCEMRI-SubtleBBBSimulations/README.md

 Simulations can assess ranges of tissue-appropriate PS values by pressing the 'Simulate PS' button.

 Similarly, ranges of vP values are assessed by pressing the 'Simulate vP' button.

+A single PS value may be tested using the 'Single PS' button.